arvsrao/arvsrao.github.io/_drafts/2022-03-03-prospective-projection.md

 0 & 0 & 0 & 1 \\
 \end{bmatrix}.
 $$
 Essentially, the $z$-coordiante is erased and $x,y$ coordinates are translated to the screen at $z=-n$ .
-The exact matrix formulation of $O$ is so important because when implemented the $x$ and $y$ coordinates would simply be picked from points in the target frame.
+The exact matrix formulation of $O$ is not so important, because when implemented the $x$ and $y$ coordinates would simply be picked from points in the target frame.

 <figure>
 <div align="center">
 	<img src = "/assets/orthographic_volume.png">
 </div>
 <figcaption> Figure #2.
 The orthographic view volume.
-Borrowed from http://www.songho.ca/opengl/gl_projectionmatrix.html </figcaption>
+Image attribution http://www.songho.ca/opengl/ </figcaption>
 </figure>

-#### The Canonical View Volume
+#### Canonical View Volume

 To speed the clipping proccess the bounding volume is usually mapped to the *canonical view volume*, a cube centered at the origin depicted in Figure #3.
 Mapping to a canonical view volume allows for [simpler hardware][3].
 Throughout this post I use the OpenGL definition of the canonical frame.